 Maryna Strelchuk is an Information Architect and Application Developer at ING.
 She has background in software development and Artificial Intelligence.
 Currently, she is involved in the Open Metadata initiative, including Apache Atlas.

-I am currently a Big Data Delivery Lead at Optum (UnitedHealth Group) and based in Dublin (Ireland).
-Me and my teams deal with projects in the PI (fraud, waste and abuse, claims processing) and the healthcare space.
+I am currently Regional (EMEA) Associate Director at MSD Biotech and was previously at Optum (UnitedHealth Group) and am based in Dublin, Ireland.
+My teams and I deal with projects in the PI (fraud, waste and abuse, claims processing) and the healthcare space.
 I worked previously at IBM Ireland, where I switched my career path from Test Automation to Analytics and Machine Learning.